Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 Oceanographers recently estimated that between 15 and 51 trillion microplastic particles were floating in oceans worldwide.

-The Beat the Microbead cosmetics database shows that out of 450 scrubs, 67 contain microplastics, and 75 contain skeptical microplastics.
-Additionally, 137 products contain both microplastics and skeptical plastics.
+The Beat the Microbead cosmetics database shows that 450 scrubs contain 67 microplastics, 75 contain skeptical microplastics, and 137 products contain both microplastics and skeptical plastics.

-Consumers can educate themselves to make smarter personal care purchases using the database and check if a company is affiliated with Zero Plastic Inside.
+Using the database, consumers can educate themselves to make smarter personal care purchases and check if a company is affiliated with Zero Plastic Inside.

 8. Reduce Your Carbon Footprint

-Do you know your personal carbon footprint?
-According to The Nature Conservancy, a carbon footprint is the total amount of greenhouse gases (including carbon dioxide and methane) that are generated by our actions.
+Do you know your carbon footprint?
+According to The Nature Conservancy, a carbon footprint is the total amount of greenhouse gases (including carbon dioxide and methane) generated by our actions.

 Greenhouse gases make our oceans more acidic, which contributes to the loss of corals on a global scale as the increasing acidity of the water weakens their calcium skeletons.
 You can reduce your carbon footprint by adopting some of these simple measures.